I Moderated My Alcohol Intake…Until I Couldn’t

 One fateful night when the cravings got to be too much, the voice of reason too muddled and I gave way.
 I can’t talk about it.
 It’s too painful.
 But the next day I cleaned myself up, stood up tall, and made a decision.
 I told myself I’d give up drinking for a year.

 In a perfect world, all of my problems would have been solved with this commitment to sobriety, but in reality, I was still mentally ill, and I was still incorrectly medicated.
 It took another nine months to get the medication cocktail right, and a lot of therapy to work through the trauma that haunted me.

 But I stayed sober.
 And after a year of sobriety, even though I’d been mentally stable for six months, I decided that drinking had to be a thing in my past.
 No more beers with my brother, no more wine tastings with my friends.
 No more.
 I had to choose what was more important.

 Sobriety with a mental illness is a tenuous thing.
 One false step could send me into a rage or on a bender.

 I have to stop thinking of how things used to be and focus on how they are and how they can be.
 I have to be better than those who parented me, and I have to stay strong and stay dedicated.
 I won’t drink to forget I’m a parent—I’ll live to forget I drank.

 I see so many amazing warrior moms letting out their battle cry of, “I won’t be like my parents before me!
 I will give my children unconditional love, free of the confines of the alcohol prison!”
 Now I add my voice to the fight—because it is a fight.
 It’s a fight I will win—because my babies are worth it.
 My husband is worth it.
 And because I’m worth it too.

-This post was submitted by Stacey Sargent.
+This post was submitted by Rachel Nolan.